ShazimC/FlappyBird-2.0/README.md

 4. Go to the main.pde file in source and click on play if you're not on windows.
 5. You can create an executable file for your own operating system by going to "File" and "Export Application" on the main.pde file located in the source folder.

-Bugs/Goals to be worked on:
+BUGS/GOALS to be worked on:
 1. Lag/Frames being skipped (meaning the code isn't very memory efficient or it could be some other reason).
 2. Solve 1. for 60fps gameplay.
 3. Not very well organized.
 4. Leveling up mechanism: game gets more difficult as the player builds up score.

-Features:
+FEATURES:
 1. Frame stops that make the game a bit more challenging :)